Ircama/epson_print_conf/README.md

     - Import and export printer configuration datasets in various formats: epson_print_conf pickle, Reinkpy XML, Reinkpy TOML.

+    - Interactive Console (API Playground).

+      The application includes an integrated Interactive Console.
+It allows Python developers to interact with the application's runtime environment, evaluate expressions, test APIs, and inspect variables.
+This console acts as a live API Playground, ideal for debugging, printer configuration testing and rapid prototyping.

     - Access various administrative and debugging options.

 - __Available Interfaces__: